cncf/wg-serverless/workflow/spec/references.md

 ### Mistral Workflow Language

-(Mistral Workflow Language)[https://docs.openstack.org/mistral/latest/user/wf_lang_v2.html] is a YAML-based task graph description.
-Unless a dependency (link/transition) is expressed between two tasks, all unconnected tasks in the workflow description are considered concurrent branches.
-The workflow concludes when all branches have completed.
+[Mistral Workflow Language](https://docs.openstack.org/mistral/latest/user/wf_lang_v2.html) is a YAML-based task graph description.
+Unless a dependency (link/transition/requirement) is expressed between two tasks, all unconnected tasks in the workflow description would be executed.
 If a transition links one task to another, its execution depends on the predecessor.
+With transitions, successors of a task can be identified to create workflow graphs (type: *direct*).
+With dependencies, required tasks can be identified to create a dependency graph (type: *reverse*).
+Each workflow activation maintains a context and completes one task at a time.
+However, at the end of each task, the task may define more than one task to continue with (fork concurrent branches) and at the beginning of a task, the task may wait on the completion of other tasks (join).
+The workflow concludes when all branches/tasks have completed.

 <details>
   <summary>Workflow Language details</summary>